Prague mass shooting: What we know about the Charles University attack

 Czech Police confirmed that the suspected gunman was a student at the university when he opened fire on his classmates.

-His motives are not yet known and he has not been linked to any extremist ideology, but said police had found the suspect’s father dead before the mass shooting.
+His motives are not yet known and he has not been linked to any extremist ideology.

+Authorities - who discovered a large arsenal of weapons at a downtown Prague Charles University building - were tipped off earlier in the day the man was likely heading to Prague from his town in the Kladno region outside the capital with intentions of taking his own life.

 Petr Nedoma, director of the Rudolfinum Gallery at a concert hall across Palach Square, told Czech TV he saw the shooter.